Home

 Statues and vases decorating the garden around Fontana di Venere

-Reliefs in the Prince's garden
+Reliefs in the private gardens

 Teatro